 - 1. Critical Thinking: The student analyzes, evaluates, and, if necessary, challenges the validity of ideas, principles, or data in order to develop informed opinions, probable predictions, or defensible conclusions. - 2.
 Communication: The student effectively communicates knowledge and ideas. - 3.
-Cultural Literacy: The student demonstrates an understanding of human culture.
+Cultural Literacy: Demonstrate an understanding of human culture.